Blazorise/Blazorise.Articles/news/2022-03-01-release-notes-100/post.md

 ### NumericPicker

-The completely new NumericPicker component is created as a replacement for the NumericEdit component.
+The completely new `NumericPicker` component is created as a replacement for the `NumericEdit` component.
-    All the formating features from NumericEdit are moved to the new component.
+    All the formating features from `NumericEdit` are moved to the new component.
 This breaking change was needed because we felt there was no need to support two similar  behavior components.
-So, NumericEdit is left to serve as a native HTML input element, and all the custom and advanced stuff are now part of the new NumericPicker.
+So, `NumericEdit` is left to serve as a native HTML input element, and all the custom and advanced stuff are now part of the new `NumericPicker`.

-NumericPicker component has many new features like:
+`NumericPicker` component has many new features like:

 , and many more.
-We hope the new NumericPicker will serve you well.
+We hope the new `NumericPicker` will serve you well.

 It can be seen in action on the NumericPicker page.